d-oliveros/ngSmoothScroll/README.md

 type: `string`
 default: `easeInOutQuart`

-the easing function to be used for this scroll.
+The easing function to be used for this scroll.

 #### callbackBefore
 type: `function`
 default: `function(element) {}`

-a callback function to run before the scroll has started.
+A callback function to run before the scroll has started.
 It is passed the element that will be scrolled to.

 #### callbackAfter
 type: `function`
 default: `function(element) {}`

-a callback function to run after the scroll has completed.
+A callback function to run after the scroll has completed.
 It is passed the element that was scrolled to.

 #### containerId